 15. Analyse customer reviews

 Analysing customer reviews not only provides you with useful feedback on your product, it can also provide a business with important insights into language use.
 By looking deeper into customer reviews, organisations can begin to study keyword usage, explore ways their products and services are being used, and better understand the perceived benefits of a product.
-By integrating this information into future product descriptions, writers can optimise their content for both customers and Google.
+By integrating this information into future product descriptions, writers can optimise content for both customers and Google.